 Being part of a social circle and being respected by our peers are just as important as before.
 Making an impression is the key to valuable relationships that are worth more than anything else if you want to make it to the top.

 We have to live up to what we want to represent, but if you are a different person at heart, you are going to struggle emotionally.
-I was chasing the wrong ideals for quite a while, making me end up with many question marks about myself, my values and my future.
+I was chasing the wrong ideas for quite a while, making me end up with many question marks about myself, my values and my future.

 Over the years, I’ve learned that the best is just to be myself.
 Whether in business or social environments, it doesn’t pay to show a version of yourself you don’t feel comfortable with.